 The report examined the CO2 produced at various points in the life-cycle of plastic.
 It examined the impact of extraction and transport, refining and manufacture, waste management and plastic in the environment.
 It observed that the production and incineration of plastic will add more than 850 million metric tons of greenhouse gases to the atmosphere—equal to the emissions from 189 five- hundred-megawatt coal power plants.
 At present rates, these greenhouse gas emissions from the plastic lifecycle threaten the ability of the global community to meet carbon emissions targets.

-Plastic sequestration, thus also has a subtractive climate impact.
+Plastic sequestration, by keeping plastic out of industry, thus also has a subtractive climate impact.

 Proper and authenticated ecobricking ensures that plastic won’t get loose into the environment.
 It also ensure that plastic won’t get into industry.
 By keeping plastic local we prevent it from being shipped around the world to be recycled, dumped and incinerated– all process native to the petro-captial economy that have a significant generative CO2 impact.

-- Ecobrick sequestered plastic won’t be incinerated and won’t release its stored carbon
+- Sequestered plastic won’t be incinerated and won’t release its stored carbon

-- Ecobrick sequestered plastic won’t generate more CO2 through its processing in the recycling industry
+- Sequestered plastic won’t generate more CO2 through its processing in the recycling industry

-- Ecobrick sequestered plastic won’t photodegrade releasing CO2 and other green house gases
+- Sequestered plastic won’t photodegrade releasing CO2 and other green house gases

-- Ecobrick sequestered plastic won’t degrade into microplastics and interfere with zoo plankton and their work sequestering carbonin the oceans
+- Sequestered plastic won’t degrade into microplastics and interfere with zoo plankton and their work sequestering carbon in the oceans

-- The work of ecobricking represents time not spent participating in the petro-capitial economy (buying, consuming, etc) and the CO2 generation.
+- Sequestration, as a by-definition, non-capital activity, represents time not spent participating in the petro-capitial economy (buying, consuming, etc) and the CO2 generation.

-- The process of ecobricking raises ecological consciousness and encourages the lowering of plastic consumption and its associated CO2 generation
+- Sequestration raises ecological consciousness and encourages the lowering of plastic consumption and its associated CO2 generation

-- The process of ecobricking accelerates plastic transition and disassociation from the petro-captial economy and its CO2 generation.
+- Sequestration accelerates plastic transition and disassociation from the petro-captial economy and its CO2 generation.